150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 Referral sales expert Bill Cates notes that salespeople who get referred to new prospects “borrow trust” from the referral source.

-This means that instead of coming in cold, the relationship between the rep and the prospect automatically becomes warmer thanks to the relationship between the referred prospect and the referral source.
-This subject line effectively uses that connection to your advantage.
+This means that instead of coming in cold, the relationship between the rep and the prospect automatically becomes warmer, thanks to the relationship between the referred prospect and the referral source.
+In my opinion, this subject line effectively uses that connection to your advantage.

 31. “Contacting you at [Referral]'s suggestion”